adlnet/xAPI-Spec/xAPI.md

 ###### Rationale
-Many Statements do not just involve one Object Activity that is the focus, but relate to other contextually relevant activities.
-"Context activities" allow for these related activities to be represented in a structured manner.
+Many Statements do not just involve one Object Activity that is the focus, but relate to other contextually relevant Activities.
+"Context Activities" allow for these related Activities to be represented in a structured manner.

 ###### Details
 There are four valid context types.
 All, any or none of these MAY be used in a given Statement: